JonEast87/Fullstack_Pizza_Topping_App/README.md

 - It should allow me to update an existing pizza
 - It should allow me to update toppings on an existing pizza
 - It should not allow me to enter duplicate pizzas

-### Deployment

----

-Your project should be deployed to a service of your choice.
-If you need some references to free web resources for development try https://free-for.dev

-All the major cloud providers have some sort of free plan.
-Here are some examples:

-Azure

-Heroku

-Google

-IBM

-AWS

-Oracle